meshramaditya/devops-docker-jenkins-k8s/README.md

 ## Pods

 - What is a Pod?
-  A Pod is the smallest deployable unit in Kubernetes that contains one or more tightly coupled containers sharing the same network and storage.
+-A Pod is the smallest deployable unit in Kubernetes that contains one or more tightly coupled containers sharing the same network and storage.

 - Why doesn't Kubernetes deploy containers directly?
-  Kubernetes manages Pods instead of individual containers because Pods provide networking, storage, and lifecycle management.
+-Kubernetes manages Pods instead of individual containers because Pods provide networking, storage, and lifecycle management.

 - Can a Pod contain multiple containers?
-  Yes.
+-Yes.
 Multiple containers within a Pod share the same IP address, network namespace, and storage volumes.

 ---

 ## Deployments

 - Why did the Pod return automatically?
-  The Deployment continuously monitors the desired number of replicas.
+-The Deployment continuously monitors the desired number of replicas.
 When a Pod is deleted, Kubernetes automatically creates a new Pod to maintain the desired state.

 - Difference between Pod and Deployment?
-  A Pod runs the application.
+-A Pod runs the application.
   A Deployment manages Pods, handles updates, scaling, rollbacks, and self-healing.

 - What is desired state?
-  Desired state is the target configuration defined by the user, such as maintaining three running replicas.
+-Desired state is the target configuration defined by the user, such as maintaining three running replicas.
 Kubernetes continuously works to achieve and maintain that state.
 ---

 ## Services

 - Why do Pods need Services?
-  Pod IP addresses are temporary and change when Pods are recreated.
+-Pod IP addresses are temporary and change when Pods are recreated.
 Services provide a stable endpoint for accessing Pods.

 - Difference between ClusterIP and NodePort?
-  ClusterIP:
+-ClusterIP:

 Accessible only within the cluster.
 Default service type.